Peripheral Nervous System

 Peripheral nerve damage can also occur after surgery or direct damage from a tumor pushing on a nerve.

-It would be very unusual to see peripheral neuropathy after radiation therapy (RT) as peripheral nerves are relatively radioresistant.
+It would be very unusual radiation therapy (RT) to cause peripheral neuropathy, as peripheral nerves are relatively radioresistant due to low rates of DNA replication4.

 - Burning or numbness in the hands and feet